EM gauge

-18mm gauge was still undersize by almost a millimetre.
+18 mm gauge was still undersize by almost a millimetre.
 With the limitations of modelling at this time, particularly the width of tyres, the largest gauge that could fit within the outline of a scale model would be 18.5 mm, no larger.
 This was mostly an issue for steam locomotives, where the popular technique at the time of making connecting and coupling rods from rail required an excessive spacing between wheel faces and the cylinders.

 Attempts to make finer tyre and flange standards were thwarted initially by the overscale rail sections available commercially, it being impractical for an individual modeller to make smaller rails – although some did attempt to, by cutting down commercial rail.
 Smaller flange and tyre dimensions were also unsuccessful, as the narrow tyres tended to detach from the wheel centres.
 More critically, small flanges required comparably smaller rail, trackwork gaps and point frogs in order to work reliably.